MTPAS: How it works

 Mobile telephones work on a cell basis.
 In the United Kingdom, for example, the cells adjacent to the incident are identified and MTPAS is activated on those cells alone.
 MTPAS-aware telephones are allowed access to the network and all other users will receive a fast beep (called a fast busy signal).
 Once the call is connected to the network it is routed like any other.
 If the user receives a recording that all lines are busy or engaged tone, then either MTPAS users are overloading the available capacity or MTPAS is not being utilised.

 The MTPAS access class may be indicated on the SIM card, or in protected storage on the handset itself, by a set of numbers in the range 0 - 15, giving a total of 16 flag bits in the Access Control Class Elementary File (EFACC) in a USIM.
 For instance, if the 16-bit control word is 1010-0000-0011-1111, only phones with the MTPAS access levels of 1, 3, 11, 12, 13, 14, 15 & 16 will grant requests for placing a call.
 This scheme is not hierarchical, so it can allow level 1 access while disallowing level 6 access.
 The cell broadcasts the Access Control Classes it allows (or bars) in a System Information Block (SIB) message.
-It is important to note that the decision whether to permit a call is not made by the cellular network but by the handset itself.
+The decision whether to permit a call is not made by the cellular network but by the handset itself.
 In Britain, ordinary cellphone users have numbers in the range 0 - 9.
-Higher priority users are allocated numbers 12-14.
+Higher priority users are allocated numbers 12–14.
 During an emergency, some or all access classes in the range 0 - 9 are disabled.
 If the overload condition continues, mobiles with access classes level 10, 11, then 12 and so on may also be disabled by the cellular network operator.
 In the United States, Verizon Wireless uses access classes 0-1 for emergency as well as Government-privileged use.